m-zakeri/CodART/speedy/README.md

 ![version](https://img.shields.io/badge/version-1.0.0-green)

-# Speedy madule
+# Speedy module

-Thanks to speedy ANTLR, CodART is now using C++ in the backend to parse JAVA source codes.
+Thanks to Speedy Antlr Tool, CodART is now using C++ in the backend to parse JAVA source codes.
 To use the speedy module, named `java9speady` first, you must build and install `java9speady` module using:

 `python setup.py install` with the right privileges.